 Why the seemingly unhealthy infatuation, you ask?
 Aside from my DNA, which is coded to go at 180 miles per hour (because 179 mph is too slow), I have been trapped into thinking that a failure to rationalize a headline potentially means missing an inflection point in the market.
 In turn, the reasoning has gone, I would miss sectors that are harboring ideas I'd want to recommend.

-I undertook the brain-cleaning exercise Monday.
+It's great to be on top of things, and flipping on that knowledge switch during a night out on the town is darn sexy.
+But if doing so is clouding your judgment around the basic principles of investing -- and I sense this is happening to many of you, too -- a step back is justified in order to de-clutter the old noggin.I undertook the brain-cleaning exercise Monday.
 Locked in a cubby hole in the upstairs library of my alma mater, I proceeded to devote 100% of my attention to a couple of critical early-going earnings reports and a drill down into pre-earnings plays that have found their way onto my watch list in the past two weeks.
 The exercise was as rejuvenating as a facial mask on a Sunday evening would have been.
 It was as rewarding, too, in terms of gathering last-minute ideas before the start of earnings, when a premium is placed on being able to stick and move.

 Old-School Thinking: Drawing Conclusions from Fundamentals

 Select the service that is right for you!COMPARE ALL SERVICES